skylarkbe/darksky-client/README.md

 ### Forecast

-Firstly, you need to create an instance of DsClient, and populate the obligatory properties.
-Then, build a DsForecastRequest :
+Firstly, you need to create an instance of `DarkSkyClient`, and populate the obligatory properties.
+Then, build a `DsForecastRequest` :

 ```
 final DsForecastRequest forecastRequest = DsForecastRequest.builder()